Resources for Early Career and Student Mental Health Professionals

 Alies Muskin Career Development Leadership (CDLP) Program

 • Annual leadership award for early career professionals.
-Includes a full day at the annual conference of mentoring, networking and learning as well as one year of complimentary membership, free conference registration and a $500 cash award.
+Includes a full day at the annual conference of mentoring, networking and learning.
+Awardees also receive: two years of complimentary membership, free conference registration for the year of the award and a $1,000 cash award.

 Donald F. Klein Early Career Investigator Award

 • Funded annual awards to early career investigators for the best original research paper on neurobiology, psychopharmacology, psychosocial treatments, or experimental psychopathology of anxiety disorders and depression.
-A $500 award, free annual membership, and free conference registration is provided.
+Awardees also receive: two years of complimentary membership, free conference registration for the year of the award and a $1,000 cash award.

 Poster Awards Program